 These regulations specify that rented property must meet minimum standards including:

-- The building must be free from damp and in good structural repair.
+- The building must be free from damp and in good structural repair (internally and externally).

 - Hot and cold water available to the tenant.